Privacy in the Digital Age: GDPR to 26B Record Breach

 Legal and Regulatory Frameworks

-Data Protection Regulations: Governments worldwide have introduced regulations to protect personal data and ensure privacy.
+Governments worldwide have introduced regulations to protect personal data and ensure privacy in response to growing concerns about surveillance capitalism and data breaches.

 Right to Access: Individuals have the right to know what personal data is being collected about them and how it is used.